+A bank is expected to test and review the performance of its valuation models under possible stress conditions, so that it understands the limitations of the models under such conditions.
 Bank valuation methodologies are expected to not place undue reliance on a single information source (eg external ratings) especially when valuing complex or illiquid products.
 Bank processes should emphasise the importance of assessing fair value using a diversity of approaches and having in place a range of mechanisms to cross-check valuations.

 The use of a third-party pricing service for fair valuations for financial instruments does not relieve the board of its oversight responsibility or senior management of its responsibility to ensure appropriate fair valuations and provide appropriate supervision, monitoring and management of risks.
-Management must understand the basis of any measurement and valuation techniques used by outside parties so that it has a sufficient basis upon which to determine the appropriateness of the techniques used, the underlying assumptions and selection of inputs and the consistency of application.
+Management should have a due diligence process by which it assesses third party pricing services that it uses for fair valuations so that it has a sufficient basis upon which to determine the appropriateness of the techniques used, the underlying assumptions and selection of inputs and the consistency of application.